comp-music-lab/sfc-journal-2020/README.md

 ## R scripts

 `amova.r` has the scripts necessary to do amova analsis.
 You need `ade4` and `textshape` packages to run it.
-`mds.r` runs MDS analysis but we didn't include it in the paper

 ## Python notebooks

+Running code in a cell is as easy as clicking on the cell and pressing Shift+Enter

+### Data Prep

-Data Prep formats the latest data from the Cantometrics codings.
+This formats the latest data from the Cantometrics codings.

+**NOTE**
 The codings are on a protected google sheet.
 In order to get the latest data you need access credentials.
-Submit a pull request to access the data, and I will give you access.
+Submit a pull request to access the google sheet.

-Once that is done, I will guide you on how to store your credentials effectively.
+### Map Plots
+This is how we plot the map figures.

+### PCA
+This is how we plot PCA, produce loadings and make scree plots.